Morristown Campus, Division of Distance Education

 The Dual Enrollment Program is a state-approved, cooperative community venture provided by Walters State Community College.
 Dual Enrollment offers qualified high school students the opportunity to receive college credit at a relatively low cost while they complete their secondary education.
 It is designed to supplement and enrich students' high school experiences by providing access to collegiate education without interrupting their normal high school activities.
-The program has been successfully implemented in several school systems within the Walters State service area.
+The program has been successfully implemented in 24 school systems within the Walters State service area.
 Earned credits transfer to two-year and four-year accredited institutions from Walters State according to the discretion of the receiving institution.

 Please click on a question below to view the answer.

 Students jump start their college experience and accelerate their college education.

 Students have access to collegiate education without interrupting normal high school activities.